-4.1.
-Ability of GCC to detect phenological transitions
+4.1 Ability of GCC to detect phenological transitions

-- Using RGB-based GCC (Greenness Chromatic Coordinate index) time-series, the mean absolute deviation (MAD) with BB-OBS is about 1 day over the 7 years of comparison (2012-2018).
-This result is in line with previous studies, particularly the study of Richardson et al. (2018) who compared RGB-camera based estimates to independent human-eye observations achieved over four deciduous forests.
-They observed average biases ranging from 1.5 to 6.5 days depending on the site and the best agreement was obtained using GCC at 25% of its amplitude as threshold.
-Many other studies comparing GCC and indirect visual phenological estimates from same photographs (Klosterman et al. 2014, Wingate et al. 2015) have also concluded that GCC method yields estimations of the spring phenological date with an average bias around 7-8 days.
-In - 365 our study, we show that over the 7-year period (Fig. 5a), GCC at the inflection point (MOS) in spring which corresponds to about 50% of its annual amplitude derived from modelled time-series is the best predictor of the human-eye observed BB-OBS dates which correspond to 50% of sampled oak trees having at least 50% open buds (in fact corresponding to about 50% open buds at the population scale, N. Delpierre unpublished results).
-This result supports the fact that the camera accurately reports what is observed by human-eye in the field during the spring and that GCC index is a very good indicator of the timing - 370 of budburst.
-It can also be noted that the phenological field observations have been carried out by the same (three) intercalibrated observers over the study period and according to a constant protocol.
-This may also participate in explaining the good agreement between field observations and estimated dates from RGB-based GCC index time-series.
-Indeed, several studies have highlighted the importance of uncertainties associated with observations due to various sources, especially observer effect (Schaber, 2002) and the availability of good quality data is a prerequisite for a rigorous evaluation of the various indirect methods.
+Using RGB-based GCC time series, the MAD with BB-OBS is about 1 d over the 7 years of comparison (2012-2018).
+This result is in line with previous studies, particularly the study of Richardson et al. (2018b), who compared RGB-camera-based estimates to independent human-eye observations achieved over deciduous forests.
+They observed average biases of less than 7 d depending on the site, and the best agreement was obtained using GCC at 25 % of its amplitude as a threshold.
+Many other studies comparing GCC and indirect visual phenological estimates from the same photographs (Klosterman et al., 2014; Wingate et al., 2015) have also concluded that the GCC method yields estimations of the spring phenological date with an average bias of around 7-8 d.
+In our study, we show that over the 7-year period (Fig. 5a), GCC at the inflection point (MOS) in spring, which corresponds to about 50% of its annual amplitude derived from modeled time series, is the best predictor of the humaneye-observed BB-OBS dates, which correspond to 50 % of sampled oak trees having at least 50 % open buds (in fact corresponding to about 50 % open buds at the population scale, Nicolas Delpierre unpublished results).
+This result supports the fact that the camera accurately reports what is observed by the human eye in the field during the spring and that the GCC index is a very good indicator of the timing of budburst.
+It may also be noted that the phenological field observations have been carried out by the same (three) intercalibrated observers over the study period and according to a constant protocol.
+This may also participate in explaining the good agreement between field observations and estimated dates from RGB-based GCC index time series.
+Indeed, several studies have highlighted the importance of uncertainties associated with observations due to various sources, especially the observer effect (Schaber, 2002), and the availability of goodquality data is a prerequisite for a rigorous evaluation of the various indirect methods.

 On the other hand, the ability of GCC to estimate the senescence date is variable.
 For some years, the decline in GCC may start earlier than expected, and therefore estimated dates are strongly biased.
 When the senescence phase causes pronounced contrasts on RGB images between the summer growth and senescence phases, estimated dates agree with field observations, as for the years 2012, 2013 and 2015.
-For these years, estimated dates are very close to OBS with MAD of about

-- 380 7 days, of the same order of magnitude as the field observation uncertainty.
-Therefore, during autumn, data quality and data processing appear crucial to obtain reliable estimates, and extracting of senescence dates based on ADS model may not be the right approach.
-Other approaches, particularly the spline-based method used for PhenoCam data that has shown good performance (Richardson et al. 2018) deserve to be employed.
-Other RGB-based spectral indices using the red band, designed specifically to monitor the autumn phenological transition, such as RCC (red chromatic coordinate) (Klosterman et al., 2014; - 385 Liu et al. 2020) or GRVI (Green-Red Vegetation Index) (Motohka et al. 2010; Nagai et al. 2012) should also be evaluated.
+For these years, estimated dates are very close to OBS with an MAD of about 7 d, of the same order of magnitude as the field observation uncertainty.
+Therefore, during autumn, data quality and data processing appear crucial to obtain reliable estimates, and the extracting of senescence dates based on ADS model may not be the right approach.
+Other approaches, particularly the spline-based method used for PhenoCam data that has shown good performance (Richardson et al., 2018b), deserve to be employed.
+Other RGB-based spectral indices using the red band, designed specifically to monitor the autumn phenological transition, such as RCC (red chromatic coordinate) (Klosterman et al., 2014; Liu et al., 2020) or GRVI (green-red vegetation index) (Motohka et al., 2010; Nagai et al., 2012), should also be evaluated.
 This is beyond the scope of this study and further methodological development is therefore needed to rigorously assess the real potential of this technique for estimating phenological dates during the senescence stage.